New Gravel Pit Licence - Woodhouse Township, Norfolk County (325,000 Tonnes/Year)

 Key Issues

-- How will truck traffic and noise affect nearby residents?
+- What noise and traffic impacts will affect nearby residents?

-- What rehabilitation measures will restore the site after extraction?
+- How will the site be rehabilitated after extraction ends?

 How to Participate

-- Review the application materials by contacting info@esherplanning.com to request access to the site plan, environmental reports, and water studies.
+- Review the application materials by contacting info@esherplanning.com to request the site plan, environmental reports, and water studies.

 Events